rad15f/Loan_Default_Predictions-R-Project/README.md

 2. Open R Studio
 3. Make sure the dataset is in the folder as the R code/markdown
 4. Run and Enjoy !

+## Descriptions of Files

+Team 2 Project Final.Rmd: Focuses more on the EDA and using statistical method to choose our features / validate our initials hypothesis.

+Team 2 Final Project.Rmd : Focusing on the modeling and the theory behind why we choose our final model.

 ## Project Proposal
 Cooper Atkins, Ricardo Diaz, Varun Shah